This article has been updated 14-11-2022

 If you prefer, you can sign up for our e-mail course, it will walk you through the main points of this article.

-That will also give access to this article as an e-book you can download.
+That will also give access to this article about types of ultrasound machines as an e-book you can download.

 Get the Ultrasound mail course